alekswebnet/pdfjs-viewer-element/README.md

 Since v4 PDF.js requires `.mjs` files support, make sure your server has it.

-In case of `nginx` this may causes to errors, see https://github.com/mozilla/pdf.js/issues/17296
+In case of `nginx` this may cause errors, see https://github.com/mozilla/pdf.js/issues/17296

 Add `.mjs` files support for `nginx` example: